-When it comes to flavor variations in Lava Cakes, sky is the limit!
+When it comes to flavor variations in Lava Cakes, the sky is the limit!

 If salted caramel is not your thing, try these Chocolate Lava Cakes, which do not have any filling in them.

-Also, instead of salted caramel, replace it with a Reese’s Peanut Butter Cups and enjoy Peanut Butter Molten Lava Cake instead!
+Also, instead of salted caramel, you use try other filling like Reese’s Mini-Peanut Butter Cups and enjoy Peanut Butter Molten Lava Cake instead!
 However, the peanut butter cups don’t melt all the way through.

 ★ Have you tried this recipe?
 We love your feedback!
 Please click on the stars ★ in the recipe card to rate!

 Salted Caramel Lava Cakes: Instant Pot or Oven